-Montgomery County has the Third Highest Share of Long-Term Juvenile Justice Placements in the Region
+Montgomery County has the Third Highest Share of Long-Term Juvenile Justice Placements in the Region 170

 Diversion is an effective approach to addressing low-level criminal or delinquent behavior outside the formal court system.
 In Montgomery County, the District Attorney's Office Youth Aid Panel (YAP) trains community volunteers to meet with youth and assign education, restitution, or community service instead of prosecuting them in court.
 The program also includes supportive services to help young people and their families.
-In 2023, Montgomery County diverted just over two-thirds of new allegation dispositions.
-The YAP served 700 youth, and 87% of them completed the program successfully.
+In 2023, Montgomery County diverted just over two-thirds of new allegation dispositions.171 The YAP served 700 youth, and 87% of them completed the program successfully.

 Despite this progress, racial disproportionality is egregious in the juvenile justice system in Montgomery County and across the state.
 In Montgomery County, Black youth represent most delinquency dispositions (58%) and detention admissions (68%), despite comprising just 10% of the county youth population.
 Montgomery County is one of seven Pennsylvania counties participating in a Georgetown University program focused on reducing racial disparities in the juvenile justice system.
 The County's project focused on reducing system involvement for school-based offenses by implementing the successful YAP model in three school districts, all of which had been identified as having higher rates of arrest for Black youth.
-The panels launched during the 2022-23 school year.
-School year.
+The panels launched during the 2022-2023 school year.
+Across the state.
+In Montgomery County, Black youth and detention admissions (58%) and detent